rsdoiel/antenna/socal_north.md

 ---

-## Street corner flower sellers are staying home.
-It’s a disaster for LA’s wholesale flower market
+## As street rose sellers stay home, LA’s wholesale flower market is upended

-date: 2025-06-24, updated: 2025-06-24, from: The LAist
+date: 2025-06-24, updated: 2025-06-25, from: The LAist

 Vendors say since the immigration raids in downtown’s flower district, business is down 60%.